Bandwidth porting guideFollow

 - Report the potential unauthorized port to the LNP team by opening a support ticket.

-- An LOA signed by the end user of record identifying the end user’s choice of carrier may be required.
+- An LOA signed by the end user of record identifying the end user’s choice of the carrier may be required.
 If so, it should be attached to the ticket.

 The LNP team will immediately begin working with the other carrier in an attempt to return the number if the port wasn't properly requested.
 This may require further cooperation or input from the customer or end user.
 Things to keep in mind with unauthorized ports: